wdawson/okta.github.io/_source/_posts/2018-08-02-aspnet-core-angular-crud.md

 app.UseAuthentication();
 ```

-That’s it!
-Now your ASP.NET Core app will take that bearer token, get the user’s information from Okta add them to the User object so you can get the currently requesting user’s data.
+That's it!
+Now your ASP.NET Core app will take that bearer token, get the user's information from Okta add them to the User object so you can get the currently requesting user's data.

 ## Set Up The ASP.NET Core API Database